HUST? What’s That?

 Then there is the Financial Conduct Authority, who now ensures that all registered Trusts and Friendly Societies – from the mammoth Co-Operative Society down to the smallest Football Trust – act in accordance with the rules and requirements that they’ve signed up to.

-Supporters Direct?
+The Football Supporters’ Association?
 Who are they?

-Supporters Direct was established by the Government in 2000, charged with turning the Football Task Force’s commitment to fan involvement in their clubs into a reality.
+The Supporters Direct organisation was established by the UK Government in 2000, charged with turning the Football Task Force’s commitment to fan involvement in their clubs into a reality.
 They’re responsible for making sure that fans have the resources and information required to establish Trusts.
 They negotiate with the clubs, lobby the authorities and generally support the Trust movement.
 Their remit has more recently expanded into other sports outside of Football, and overall they’ve been hugely successful; since their formation around 200 Trusts have been formed with a combined membership of close to 300,000 members.
 Since Supporters Direct was established, supporters’ trusts have brought a financial injection of well over £30 million of new finance to football and rugby, leading to 25 clubs being owned or controlled by their Trusts, with over 65 now having board representation and over 100 with shareholdings at their clubs.

 OK, so HUST is a properly-established and regulated body, but why establish one at Hartlepool United?